 The good thing about this—besides removing a step from the work process—is that the tape lays onto a perfectly flat board.
 With paper tape, there is the chance of embedded it into lumpy, less-than-smooth mud.

 With walls, you've got either inside or outside corners.
 Inside corners can be formed with paper tape.
 My earlier assurances about the strength of embedded paper tape left out one point: embedded paper tape easily chips when sharply struck.
 Outside corners are prone to strikes.
 Moving a piece of furniture, or even hitting the corner with a coffee mug, can be enough to chip corners.
 That is why you use corner bead.

 The secret behind corner bead is that the outermost edge of your outside corner is actually a material other than drywall compound.
 Depending on which type of corner bead you choose, that outermost edge is either metal or plastic.
 When painted, the transition from metal/plastic corner to the joint compound disappears.Continue to 5 of 5 below.

 Renovating a house built prior to the 1980s?
 You might encounter nails affixing the drywall to the studs.
 In fact, even if you're not tearing down walls, you may have noticed those distinctive "nail-pops": small circles jutting through the paint, just far enough to be annoying.

 This is the reason behind drywall screws.
 Nails pop out; screws don't.
 Make sure your screws are coarse-thread, not fine thread, for surer grip in wood studs.
 Verify that these screws are phosphate-coated to resist corrosion.
-A good length is 1 5/8" for either 1/2" or 5/8" thick drywall.
+A good length is 1 5/8 inches for either 1/2 inch or 5/8 inch thick drywall.

 Purchase just one pound to begin with, to ensure that you and these particular screws get along together well.
 If you like them, then buy in bulk.
 Otherwise, you'll be stuck with a broken-up 25 lb. box of screws that the store will refuse to take back.